 Honors & Awards

-- Listed in The Best Lawyers in America in Corporate Law and Real Estate Law (peer nominations)
+- Included in The Best Lawyers in America® in the fields of Corporate Law (since 2014) and Real Estate Law (since 2018) (peer nominations)

 - Awarded Recipient, “40 Under 40” by Midlands Business Journal 2007